rasbot/streamlit_image_annotator/README.md

 ## Example:

-You generate 50 images with a prompt like "a photo of two people in casual business attire shaking hands, office setting".
+You generate 50 images with a prompt like "a photo of a kitten wearing a top hat and a monocle".

 When looking at the resulting images you might want to organize them into categories like "keep", "delete", "fix", where the "fix" option could be so you can inpaint to fix any details.
-Maybe your business people have funny hands?
+Maybe your kittens have funny paws?

 This app gives you a UI to go through images and organize them into different categories, where you can move them into folders for easy organization.

 # Installation

 This app uses `streamlit` and has issues with some versions of Python.
 3.9.7 does not work specifically.
 I am using 3.9.12.
-I have tested 3.9.13 and that works as well. so I suggest using 3.9.12 for now, or using that version if you run into issues with `streamlit`.
+I have tested 3.9.13 and that works as well. so I suggest using 3.9.12 or 3.9.13 for now, or using either version if you run into issues with `streamlit`.

 __Note: This installation guide is for Windows.
 Please adjust accordingly if you are using Linux or Mac.__

 You can create a virtual environment with `conda` if you do not have an installation of 3.9.12.
 Or, if you have an environment with 3.9.12, you can use `venv` by pointing it to that installation.
 First you will need to clone this repo.
 You do not need to create a virtual environment if you do not want to, but it is always a good idea!
 If you do not, just clone the repo and skip to step 5.

 1. Create a conda environment with Python 3.9.12, or if you already have one, pat yourself on the back and move on to step 2.
+Here I am creating a conda environment called "streamlit".
 ```bash
 > conda create --name streamlit python=3.9.12
 ```